DMS*: Minimizing Makespan for Multi-Agent Combinatorial Path Finding: Method

 \subsubsection{Heuristic and Policy}

-Given a joint sequence $\gamma(l)$, to simplify the notations, let $h^i(l):=cost(\gamma^i(l))$ be a \emph{heuristic} value.
-Since agent-agent conflicts are ignored along the target sequences, the vector $\vec{h}:=\{h^i(l) | i\in I\}$ provides an estimate of the cost-to-go for each agent $i \in I$.
-When \procName{SolveMHPP}($l$) solves the \abbrMHPP to optimality, the corresponding $\Vec{h}$ provides lower bounds of the cost-to-go for all agents, which can be used as an admissible heuristic for the search.
-For any label $l$, let $\Vec{f}(l) := \vec{g}(l) + \vec{h}(l)$ be the $f$-vector of $l$, which is an estimated cost vector of the entire joint path from the initial vertices to goals for all agents by further extending the joint path represented by $l$.
-Let $f_{max}(l):= \max_{i \in I}(f^i(l))$ denote the maximum component in $\Vec{f}(l)$, which provides an estimate of the objective value related to label $l$.
+Given $\gamma(l)$, let $h^i(l):=c(\gamma^i(l))$ be a \emph{heuristic} value.
+The vector $\vec{h}:=\{h^i(l) | i\in I\}$ provides an estimate of the cost-to-go for each agent $i \in I$.
+When \procName{SolveMHPP}($l$) solves the \abbrMHPP to optimality, since conflicts are ignored along the target sequences, the corresponding $\Vec{h}$ provides lower bounds of the cost-to-go for all agents, which is an admissible heuristic for the search.
+For any label $l$, let $\Vec{f}(l) := \vec{g}(l) + \vec{h}(l)$ be the $f$-vector of $l$, which is an estimated cost vector of the entire joint path from $v_o$ to goals for all agents by further extending the joint path represented by $l$.
+Let $f_{max}(l):= \max_{i \in I}(f^i(l))$ denote the maximum component in $\Vec{f}(l)$, which provides an estimate of the objective value related to $l$.